 Do Waxworms Feel Pain?

 Waxworms feel pain.
-According to research done by Swedish researchers, waxworms have a chemical system similar to that of human beings that protects them from pain.
+According to research by Swedish researchers, waxworms have a chemical system similar to that of human beings that protects them from pain.

 The feeder insect waxworms have a fascinating science.
 Waxworms are at the larval stage of the greater wax moth, Galleria mellonela.
 They have high nutrient contents and a soft body that makes them edible to your pets.
 However, they should be used as a treat to reduce the chances of health disorders in your pets.